poseidon/matchbox/README.md

 ## Networking

-The boot config service can be validated in PXE, iPXE, and Pixiecore scenarios using a libvirt virtual network with VM or bare metal PXE clients.

-An ethernet bridge can be used to connect container services and VM or bare metal boot clients on the same network.
-Docker starts containers with virtual ethernet connections to the `docker0` bridge
+Use PXE, iPXE, or Pixiecore with `bootcfg` to define kernel boot images, options, and cloud configs for machines within your network.

+To get started in a libvirt development environment (under Linux), you can run the `bootcfg` container on the docker0 virtual bridge, alongside either the included `ipxe` conatainer or `danderson/pixiecore` and `dhcp` containers.
+Then you'll be able to boot libvirt VMs on the same bridge or baremetal PXE clients that are attatched to your development machine via a network adapter and added to the bridge. `docker0` defaults to subnet 172.17.0.0/16.
+See [clients](#clients).

+List all your bridges with

-    $ brctl show
+    brctl show

+and on docker 1.9+, you may inspect the bridge and its interfaces with

-    $ docker network inspect bridge  # docker client names the bridge "bridge"
+    docker network inspect bridge   # docker calls the bridge "bridge"

-which uses the default subnet 172.17.0.0/16.
-Rather than reconfiguring Docker to start containers on a user defined bridge, it is easier to attach VMs and bare metal machines to `docker0`.

-Start the container services specific to the scenario you wish to test, following the sections on PXE, iPXE, and Pixiecore below.
-Then create a client.
+To get started on a baremetal, run the `bootcfg` container with the `--net=host` argument and configure PXE, iPXE, or Pixiecore.
+If you do not yet have any of these services running on your network, the [dnsmasq image](dockerfiles/dnsmasq) can be helpful.

 ### iPXE